metaplex-foundation/docs/docs/01-programs/02-candy-machine/10-available-guards/02-allow-list.md

 Here again, we can use the Merkle Tree helpers provided by the JS SDK to get the Merkle Proof for the minting wallet.

-Note that the JS SDK does not require the Merkle Root to be passed to the route instruction since it can get it from the provided Candy Machine model.
+Note that the JS SDK does not require the Merkle Root to be passed in since it can get it from the provided Candy Machine model.

 ```ts
 import { getMerkleProof, getMerkleRoot } from "@metaplex-foundation/js";